Smartwork Redesign

 Strategy Execution

-Given the scale of the work, I structured the project into six sequential phases, beginning with the Assignment Homepage and Question Player, which are foundational to all student interactions.
 This approach allowed updates to be rolled out incrementally without disrupting active users.
 It also enabled design decisions made in earlier phases to be reused and scaled across more complex question types later in the project.

 Wireframes & Iteration